alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 a newer Xcode!
 This is non-optional!**

 {% callout "Upgrade your macOS/Xcode with care" %}
-The instructions you see on this page have been validated with:
+The instructions you see on this page have been validated **on May 13, 2018** using:

 * macOS 10.13.4
-* Xcode 9.3
+* Xcode 9.3.1

 Even minor version updates on macOS/Xcode may break our build chain, and it might take us days before fixing it.
 Keep an eye on this page to see if we have tested the latest versions first.